-Researchers under the age of 40 who have completed a Ph.D. and are employed by one of CAS’ partner institutions can apply.
-The proposed research projects must have a clear fundamental research profile, be curiosity-driven, challenge given truths and have the potential to advance the research front in the relevant field.
+To be eligible as a Young CAS Fellow project, the research should be blue skies, curiosity-driven, challenge given truths and have the potential to advance the research front in the relevant field(s).
 Researchers in all fields can apply, but note that it is not possible to conduct laboratory-based research at CAS.
-A successful application will clearly describe how the Young CAS Fellow programme, with its gatherings and networking opportunities, will help realize the objectives of the project and benefit the candidate's career.
+A successful application will clearly describe how the Young CAS Fellow programme, with its gatherings and networking opportunities, will help realize the objectives of the project and benefit the applicant’s career.

 A Young CAS Fellow will receive a grant of up to NOK 750 000 over two years.

 During the first year, the Fellow will arrange three intensive workshops.